sagachat/VLASE/README.md

 ## Execution Instructions:

 ### Build Vocab:  scripts/build_vlad_vocabulary.py
 First of all, VLASE builds vocabulary using the training frames.
+It creates and saves the vocabulary file in the same directory.
 Following are the input arguments for this script -

 ##### Required